These are South Carolina’s biggest consumer complaints - NewsBreak

 In resolving those complaints, the department recovered or saved South Carolinians more than $1.8 million.

-Matching the national trend, South Carolina cited vehicle-related complaints as the most common, with 622 complaints filed in 2021.
+Matching the national trend, South Carolina cited vehicle-related complaints as the most common with 622 complaints filed in 2021.
+According to CFA, auto sales and repair complaints topped the list nationwide for the sixth consecutive year.

-Another complaint involved utilities, the fourth most common type in the state last year, with 295 complaints.
+Another South Carolina featured complaint involved utilities, the fourth most common type in the state last year with 295 complaints.

 In this instance, a consumer filed a complaint against a large utility company regarding lines that had been cut and left dangling in front of their home.
-SCDCA reported that despite the consumer working for more than a year to fix the issue, the agency was able to resolve it within 30 days of the complaint.
+SCDCA reported that despite the consumer working for over a year to fix the issue, the agency was able to resolve it within thirty days of the complaint.

 In all, 23 agencies from 15 states surveyed handled more than 208,000 complaints in 2021, providing more than $119 million in relief to consumers.